 - Evidence of teaching performance (i.e., past evaluations)

-The Department of Educational Methodology, Policy, and Leadership (EMPL) brings together scholars from diverse disciplinary backgrounds with shared expertise in using data-informed evidence to guide professional practice and policymaking that ultimately improves how education and social systems effectively serve students, families, and communities.
-EMPL’s DEd and administrative licensure programs have a long history of regional prominence; many current school, district, and state leaders in Oregon are alumni.
+The Department of Educational Methodology, Policy, and Leadership (EMPL) brings together scholars from diverse disciplinary backgrounds with shared expertise in using data-informed evidence to guide professional practice and policymaking to improve how education and social systems serve students, families, and communities.
+EMPL’s doctorate of education (D.Ed.) and administrative licensure programs have a long history of regional prominence; many current school, district, and state leaders in Oregon are alumni.

-Given the unique ways in which individuals from historically marginalized racial and ethnic groups, sexual- and gender-minorities, students with disabilities, and students with an immigrant, language learner, and low-income status have been poorly served in schools as well as recent compelling evidence on student-teacher matching, we strongly encourage members of such groups to apply for this position.
-We also recognize that evidence suggests that women and members of historically marginalized racial and ethnic groups self-select out of positions due to concerns over failure to meet minimal requirements, we strongly encourage applicants to apply if they are uncertain about their qualifications.
+Given the unique ways in which individuals from historically marginalized racial and ethnic groups, sexual- and gender-minorities, students with disabilities, and students with immigrant, language learner, and/or low-income status have been poorly served in schools, as well as recent compelling evidence on student-teacher matching, we strongly encourage members of such groups to apply for this position.
+We also recognize that evidence suggests that women and members of historically marginalized racial and ethnic groups self-select out of positions due to concerns over failure to meet minimal requirements; we strongly encourage such applicants to apply even if they are uncertain about their qualifications.

-The College of Education is seeking to hire two nationally prominent educators and leaders to collaborate with members of the EMPL department, and across the faculty of the university, to teach courses in educational leadership, and advise and mentor masters and doctoral students in our applied doctoral (D.Ed.) and administrative licensure programs.
-Dependent on candidate qualifications and interests, opportunities are available for existing academic program redesign, development of new academic programs for educational leaders, and academic program coordination.
-Through teaching, advising, mentoring, and intellectual contributions to academic program design, these positions have the potential to guide and shape the next generation of educational leaders in Oregon, the Pacific Northwest, and Nation.
+The College of Education is seeking to hire a nationally prominent educator to collaborate with members of the EMPL department, and across the faculty of the college and university, to teach courses in educational leadership and advise and mentor licensure, masters, and doctoral students in our applied doctoral (D.Ed.) and administrative licensure programs.
+Opportunities are also available for existing academic program redesign, development of new academic programs for educational leaders, and academic program coordination.
+Through teaching, advising, mentoring, and intellectual contributions to academic program design, this position has the potential to guide and shape the next generation of educational leaders in Oregon, the Pacific Northwest, and the Nation.

-Substantive expertise in areas critical to Oregon’s and the nation’s school systems is welcome, including school readiness, chronic absenteeism, school dropout, career and technical education, high-school and college transitions, linguistic and racial diversity and equity, behavioral supports and social-emotional learning, urban and rural education, or other expertise relevant to leadership in educational systems.
-So too is the ability to teach an array of applied leadership courses on topics such as improvement science, evidence-based decision making, teaching and learning, formative assessment, and education finance, among others.
+Substantive expertise in areas critical to Oregon and the nation’s school systems is welcome, including linguistic and racial diversity and equity, behavioral supports and social-emotional learning, urban and rural education, career and technical education, high-school and college transitions, addressing learning loss, remote instruction, alternative models of schooling post-pandemic, or other expertise relevant to leadership in educational systems.
+So, too, is the ability to teach an array of applied leadership courses on topics such as improvement science, evidence-based decision making, teaching and learning, formative assessment, and education finance, among others.